arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-09-07-august-2018-the-month-in-review.md

 ## Investments

-[BlueNalu](//bluenalu.com/) announced the close of their seed round by [raising **_$4.5 million_**](//www.cell.ag/cellular-aquaculture-company-bluenalu-to-change-seafood/) in funding to grow cultured seafood meat.
+[BlueNalu](//bluenalu.com/) announced the close of their seed round by raising [_**$4.5 million**_](//www.cell.ag/cellular-aquaculture-company-bluenalu-to-change-seafood/) in funding to grow cultured seafood meat.
 BlueNalu’s seed round was led by New Crop Capital and _featured 25 global investors_.
 With so many investors, BlueNalu raised the _largest seed round_ announced to date for any cell ag startup.
-Calling itself the first **cellular aquaculture** company, BlueNalu hasn’t announced what their initial cultured seafood product will be, but they are currently exploring protocols for finned fish, crustaceans, and mollusks.
+BlueNalu dubs itself the first **cellular aquaculture** company, and BlueNalu hasn’t announced what their initial cultured seafood product will be.
+They are currently exploring protocols for finned fish, crustaceans, and mollusks.

 <img src="/img/tunaraw.jpg" width="100%"/>